Weight Increases Risk

 Weight loss is an excellent long-term solution for obese patients attempting to mitigate sleep apnea symptoms.
 The American Academy of Sleep Medicine recommends weight loss through lifestyle modifications such as dietary changes and exercise.
 One study found that men who altered their diets over nine weeks saw a 58% improvement in their sleep apnea symptoms.

-Weight loss and exercise also reduces the risks of heart disease, diabetes, high blood pressure, and other associated complications.
+Weight loss and exercise also reduce the risks of heart disease, diabetes, high blood pressure, and other associated complications.
 Moreover, weight loss is so significant that the American College of Physicians recommends it as the first treatment to try for sleep apnea relief.

 Try Aerobic Exercise